jh83/jh83.github.io/_posts/2021-05-25-axis-thingsboard-peoplecounting-part4.markdown

 ### GO/STOP dashboard

 The first dashboard that I have created is a simple GO/STOP dashboard that shows "GO" in green if *currentOccupancy* is below *maxOccupancy*.
 If the *currentOccupancy* is above *maxOccupancy* the background turns to red, and it says "STOP" instead.
 This dashboard fully event based and updates its data in realtime.
-It is intended to run in full screen on a display/monitor in the store/office.
+It is a web page which is intended to run in full screen on a display/monitor in the store/office.

 [![GO]({{ BASE_PATH }}/assets/images/axis-thingsboard-peoplecounting-part4/go_stop.png)]({{ BASE_PATH }}/assets/images/axis-thingsboard-peoplecounting-part4/go_stop.png)